Difficult, scary, unreliable: the main myths about the introduction of biometrics

 Sometimes biometrics is prejudiced not so much by the company's management as by its personnel.
 Often this negative is based on a mix of lack of awareness and fear of the abstract Big Brother.
 Psychologically, it is difficult for people to “share face”.
 Even though all user data and biometric templates are stored in encrypted form in stand-alone repositories, using which is impossible to restore a photo of a real person.

-However, in practice the stage of rejection of biometrics is short-lived.
+However, in practice the stage of rejecting biometrics is short-lived.
 Employees are able to get to the core quickly of all the facial identification benefits.
 The growing popularity of biometrics in our daily life also has a positive impact.
-People daily use facial biometrics in smartphones.
-Since October 2021 the «face payment» function has been operating in the Moscow metro.
-The technology is introduced into the work of banks and supermarkets.
-And, if the biometric revolution has not yet happened in Russia, then the evolution of people's attitude to biometrics is happening right now.
+People use facial biometrics in smartphones on a daily basis.
+The technology is introduced in various spheres: from subway to banks and supermarkets.
+And, though the biometric revolution has not taken place yet, at least the evolution of people's attitude to biometrics is happening just before our eyes.
 Distrust and fear turn into pleasure from interacting with technology designed to make people's lives more comfortable and safer.